gael55x/Dynamic-News-Website-Template/README.md

 This project satisfies the distinctiveness and complexity requirements by incorporating the following features:

-- Create an Article: Users can create articles and submit them for review.
+1. **Create an Article**: Users can create articles and submit them for review.
-- Article Categorization System: An algorithm is implemented to categorize articles based on their content.
+2. **Article Categorization System**: An algorithm is implemented to categorize articles based on their content.
-- Article Conversion System: Markdown to HTML conversion is implemented, including a drop cap effect for the first letter of the article details.
+3. **Article Conversion System**: Markdown to HTML conversion is implemented, including a drop cap effect for the first letter of the article details.
-- Journalist's Profile: Each journalist has a profile that displays their information and articles.
+4. **Journalist's Profile**: Each journalist has a profile that displays their information and articles.
-- Change Password and Delete Account: Users can change their passwords and delete their accounts if needed.
+5. **Change Password and Delete Account**: Users can change their passwords and delete their accounts if needed.
-- Admin Access Customization: The admin user interface is customized to provide enhanced functionality and control.
+6. **Admin Access Customization**: The admin user interface is customized to provide enhanced functionality and control.
-- Draft and Approved Articles: Articles go through a review process where draft articles are pending approval and are not published on the website, but only visible to the journalist.
+7. **Draft and Approved Articles**: Articles go through a review process where draft articles are pending approval and are not published on the website, but only visible to the journalist.
 Approved articles are published for public viewing.
-- Delete Articles: Journalists can delete their own articles if necessary.
+8. **Delete Articles**: Journalists can delete their own articles if necessary.

 The project incorporates more complex models with intricate relationships between them.
 It utilizes AJAX functionality to fetch data without reloading the page, providing a seamless user experience.
 Additional features include password reset functionality and account deletion for users.
 The articles are categorized automatically using an algorithm, making the website more dynamic.
 Draft articles are not published unless approved by an admin, ensuring quality control and maintaining the integrity of the content.